GPT-5.2 ProBatch 2

 That is not a platitude for him; it’s an algorithm:

-→ Use phage infection, because it gives you a clean regime change.
+→ Use infection, because it gives you a clean regime change.

-→ You must fit the organism into the tiny window of the electron microscope. → Therefore you must go to micro-metazoa, then to nematodes, then to C. elegans specifically (2D-ish life on a plate, fast life cycle, genetics-friendly sex system, hermaphrodite selfing gives isogenic lines, occasional males for crosses).
+→ You must fit the organism into the tiny window of the electron microscope. → Therefore you must go to micro-metazoa, then to nematodes, then to specifically (2D-ish life on a plate, fast life cycle, genetics-friendly sex system, selfing gives lines, occasional males for crosses).

-• Need to detect a gene product without heroic purification?
+• Need to detect a product without heroic purification?

-→ Choose a system where the thing of interest is dominant in abundance (phage head protein ~70% of protein synthesis; muscle proteins in worms; amplifying tRNA gene dosage via phage).
+→ Choose a system where the thing of interest is in abundance ( head ~70% of synthesis; muscle proteins in worms; amplifying dosage via ).

 This is how he “surveys the infinite space of possible experiments”: he first constrains the space by picking the organism/system that makes the decisive experiment cheap and high-signal.